Automating Your LinkedIn Lead Generation: How To Do It and What Are Its Limitations

 Don’t forget to add skills that you’ve acquired over the years.
 This will leave a good impression on your prospects because it will certify that you’re seasoned in what you’re doing.
 In addition to this, make sure to get endorsements from your colleagues and bosses.
 These are very good reviews of how much a delight it is to have worked with you.

 Grow your connections by sending requests to colleagues and to those who are relevant to your business.
-Most of the users are pretty much open to adding people on LinkedIn and are not hesitant to share information about their business or company.
+Most of the users are pretty much open to adding people on LinkedIn and are not hesitant to share information about their business or company if they find the connection valuable.

 However, you should be careful in sending too many requests daily.
 Currently, roughly 400 new connections can be sent on monthly basis (around 100 per week).
 LinkedIn may ban you if send too many requests on daily/weekly basis AND if your acceptance rate is low.
 Using 3rd party tools to automate your outreach can be risky as the platform is able to identify such automated actions.
 You should be cautious and keep this in mind to make sure that your profile will not be banned by LinkedIn.